 - Income-driven: There are several plans that are based on your annual income.
 The amount is recalculated annually and income documentation must be provided to your federal loan servicer every year.

-Use the federal Repayment Estimator to get estimated monthly payment amounts for each repayment plan.
+Use the federal Loan Simulator to get estimated monthly payment amounts for each repayment plan.